andrewnoonan2004/ENGLIT-0646/moon-of-crusted-snow.md

 9. Scott doesn't seem to be doing too hot by page 187
 10. Auntie Aileen died
 11. Twenty-three people have died
-12. They suspect Scott of Cannabalism
+12. They suspect Scott of Cannibalism
 13. Scott is literally planning to eat a dead body
 14. Evan confronts him about it, and Scott shoots him three times
 15. Meghan Connor blew his brains out
 16. Isiah and Tyler dumped Scott's body near Mark Phillips'
-17. Evan is presumably dead
+17. Evan is (Maybe?) dead